 Kelowna, which comes from the Okanagan term for "grizzly bear," is located on Okanagan Lake in British Columbia, Canada.
 Kelowna is the 22nd largest city in Canada and the 3rd largest metro area in British Columbia with a population estimated at 120,000 in 2015.

-Kelowna has a fairly old population with an average age of 41.1 years, compared to the Canadian average of 37.6.
+Kelowna has a relatively older population structure with an average age of 41.1 years, compared to the Canadian average of 37.6.
 Just 4.8% of the population is under the age of 5, compared with 5.6% for all of Canada.

 Kelowna previously had a Chinatown.
 Most of the Chinatown residents were male.
 Ethnic Chinese accounted for 15% of Kelowna's population in 1910.
 By 2010, this proportion had fallen to less than 1%.

 The first European to settle in the Kelowna area was Father Charles Pandosy, a French Roman Catholic missionary.
-The city was incorporated in 1905 when the city had 600 people and the economy centered on farming.
+The city was incorporated in 1905 when the city had 600 people and the economy centered on farming, cattle ranching, hay and grain cultivation, and orchard growing.
+The city's population increased dramatically after World War II partly due to a veteran resettlement program.

 Kelowna Population Growth